TJ Watt Dry Needling Injury

 Managing adverse events and complications

-Dry Needling Scope of Practice and Legal Context in Pennsylvania
+Legal and Regulatory Context in Pennsylvania

 A Call for Higher Standards Across All Professions